Little red boots… purchased over 22 years ago, and worn by three beloved children..

 Sitting with another, and just listening, and holding their hand.

-Then comes the crash.. when you wake up and realize that all is not well, but it is reality, and the finding of how to cope what is in today, and not yesterday… for it is past, and cannot be recaptured, or reinvented, no matter how much we wish it could be so.
+Then comes the crash.. when you wake up and realize that all is not well, but it is reality, and the finding of how to cope with what is today, and not yesterday… for it is past, and cannot be recaptured, or reinvented, no matter how much we wish it could be.

 This young man was just 20 years old, and he reminded me of my sons.
 My heart went out to him as I exited my car.
 He was so young.

 The day was bitterly cold, and it was entirely possible that I was wearing not an appropriate winter coat.
-I had no gloves, or hat for that matter, and what struck me, pun not intended, was how polite this guy was.
+I had no gloves, or hat for that matter, and what struck me was how polite this young guy was.

-He profusely apologized for running into the back of my car with his, and then asked if I wanted a hat?
-Only in Canada perhaps would a person be this gentile after an accidental meeting of machinery on a cold winters’ morn.
+He profusely apologized for running into the back of my car with his vehicle, and then asked if I wanted a hat?
+Only in Canada would a person be this gentile after an accidental meeting of machinery on a cold winters’ morn.

 He was on his way to work, and I was on my way to see Joyce, and see to her breakfast, and be with her as she began her day.

 After I called the police, and the two of us exchanged our insurance information, and parted ways, I was bewildered.
 I know I put the car back in drive , and headed up the road where I had originally intentioned to go, but I kinda forget that next part in between.
 This is what being in shock looks like.
 I often feel like I may have been living in this perpetual state for this last few years of my existence.

 I didn’t realize until I was driving in my car that my left knee hurt..
 I must have jammed it into the steering column… I can’t recall.

 The sound of crunching snow under the wheels of my car reminded me to go slowly, no matter what other motorists were doing.
-I made my way along the road, and as I looked to my right I saw that a bus and truck with a tractor trailer had collided, and become conjoined in the street.
-Not the Monday morning we were expecting.
+I made my way along the road, and as I looked to my right I saw that a bus and truck with a tractor trailer had collided, and become conjoined in the street. this was not the Monday morning we were expecting.

 I arrived at Joyce and Don’s house, and found her making coffee, and getting her breakfast , and putting her strawberry jam onto her toast.
 She was wearing her red polka dot jammies, and looked well rested.